deletedcu/angular-demo/lectures/01-angular-basics/05-angular-directives.md

 <!--WDI5 3:51 -->

-### Event listeners with Angular 2
+### Event listeners with Angular

 Angular's functionality encompasses DOM manipulation.
 As such, you should be extremely wary of combining Angular with jQuery.
-Let's see an example of a `click` event in Angular 2.
+Let's see an example of a `click` event in Angular.

 The Template Syntax ( [referenced here](https://github.com/den-materials/angular/blob/master/lectures/01-angular-basics/06-summary.md#angular-punctuation) ) specifies the use of parentheses for one-way bindings from the view back to the data source, e.g. `(click)`.
 Let's add a simple reset button to our interface, below the text input.